-We recognize compensation expense using a fair-value-based method for costs related to all share-based payments, including stock options.
+We recognize compensation expense using a fair-value-based method for costs related to all share-based payments, including stock options and shares issued under our Employee Stock Purchase Plan ("ESPP").
 Stock-based compensation cost related to employees and directors is measured at the grant date, based on the fair-value-based measurement of the award using the Black-Scholes method, and is recognized as expense over the requisite service period on a straight-line basis.
 We are required to estimate forfeitures at the time of grant and revise those estimates in subsequent period if actual forfeitures differ from those estimates.
-We use historical data to estimate pre-vesting option forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
-We recorded stock-based compensation (benefit) and expense for stock-based awards to employees and directors of approximately \$198,000, \$29,000 and \$(57,000) for the years ended December 31, 2013, 2012 and 2011, respectively.
+We use historical data and industry published statistics to estimate pre-vesting option forfeitures and record stock-based compensation expense only for those awards that are expected to vest.
+We recorded stock-based compensation (benefit) and expense for stock-based awards to employees, directors and consultants of approximately \$1.8 million, \$198,000 and \$29,000 for the years ended December 31, 2014, 2013 and 2012, respectively.
+Included in the 2014 total compensation expense is \$172,000 under our ESPP.